I. What is a Discipleship Training?

 - Supplication (asking) for your needs and for the needs of others (John 14:13; James 1:5; 1 John 5:14-15)

-4. In Your Training To Be A Disciple, Follow Jesus’s Example
+4. In Your Discipleship Training, Follow Jesus’s Example

 Living like Jesus means we humbly (Phil.
 2:4–5) follow (John 10:27), serve (Matt.
 20:25–28), obey (John 14:21) and live for Jesus (Rom.
 14:7–8) and immediately respond to his commands (Matt 4:20, 22; 8:21–22).